 Chevron has been exploring for new sources of energy off the shore of Atlantic Canada for more than 30 years.
 In 1979, the company discovered the Hibernia Field.
 This major discovery was the catalyst that launched Newfoundland and Labrador’s offshore energy industry.

-Chevron holds a 26.9 per cent nonoperated working interest in the Hibernia Field that comprises two key reservoirs, Hibernia and Ben Nevis Avalon (BNA).
-Cutting-edge, cost-effective technologies are employed at the Hiberniafield, including wells that reach up to 4.5 miles (7.2 km) in length and are drilled to a depth of almost 13,000 feet (3,960 m).
-The production platform has also been specially built to withstand blows from large icebergs that can be found in the production field.
+Chevron holds a 26.9 percent nonoperated working interest in the Hibernia Field that comprises two key reservoirs, Hibernia and Ben Nevis Avalon (BNA).
+Cutting-edge, cost-effective technologies are employed at the Hibernia Field, including wells that reach up to 4.5 miles (7.2 km) in length and are drilled to a depth of almost 13,000 feet (3,960 metres).
+The production platform also has been specially built to withstand impacts from large icebergs that can be found in the production field.

-Chevron holds a 26.6 per cent nonoperated working interest in the Hebron field development, which includes a concrete, gravity-base platform with a design capacity of 150,000 barrels of crude oil per day.
-Procurement and construction activities progressed during 2013.
-Project costs, including drilling and completion, are estimated at $14 billion.
-This heavy oil field is estimated to contain total potentially recoverable oil-equivalent resources of more than 600 million barrels.
-The project has an expected economic life of 30 years, and first oil is expected in 2017.
+Chevron holds a 29.6 per cent nonoperated working interest in the Hebron Field development, which includes a concrete, gravity-based platform with a design capacity of 150,000 barrels of crude oil per day.
+The platform was towed to the field in June 2017, and first oil was achieved on November 27, 2017.
+The operator has estimated that the Hebron Field contains total potentially recoverable oil-equivalent resources of more than 700 million barrels.
+The project has an expected economic life of 30 years from the time of start-up.
 Proved reserves have been recognized for this project.